qiweiii/serverless-stack-api/README.md

 #### Notes by Qiwei

-Simply change the service name and table name in serverless.yml, then
+Simply change the service name and able name in serverless.yml, also identityPool name and userPool name and s3 bucket name

+then

 ``` bash
 $ serverless deploy